Expugn/pqh-updater/README.md

 # pqh-updater | Node.js Version

 ## Information
-`pqh-updater` is a tool written in Python to automatically generate the `.json` files needed for [priconne-quest-helper](https://github.com/Expugn/priconne-quest-helper).
+`pqh-updater` is a tool written using JavaScript (Node.js) and Python to automatically generate the `.json` files needed for [priconne-quest-helper](https://github.com/Expugn/priconne-quest-helper).

 This repository is public in case people are interested in the process behind the updating of `priconne-quest-helper` or datamining `Princess Connect!
 Re:Dive` in general.